Oklahoma State Cowboys football: Early history (1900–1938)

-Cliff Speegle took the reins of the Oklahoma A&M Cowboys.
-Under Speegle's tutelage, the Cowboys compiled a record of 36–42–3, which included three winning seasons from 1957 to 1959.
+Cliff Speegle would take the reins of the Oklahoma A&M Cowboys in 1955.
+Under Speegle's tutelage, the Cowboys compiled a record of 36–42–3, which included three winning seasons from 1957 to 1959 and a Bluegrass Bowl victory over Florida State in 1958.
 The losing record, combined with an 0–8 mark against rival Oklahoma, resulted in Speegle's firing following the 1962 season.
-In 1956, A&M announced it was joining (or rejoining, depending on one's view) what had become the Big Seven for the 1958–59 academic year.
+However, his tenure would come during a transition period, as in 1956, A&M announced it was joining (or rejoining, depending on one's view) what had become the Big Seven for the 1958–59 academic year.
 As part of a transition period, the Cowboys went independent for two years.
 On May 15, 1957, Oklahoma A&M changed its name to Oklahoma State University.
 They officially became a part of the renamed Big Eight Conference in 1958.

 Phil Cutchin era (1963–1968)

 Longtime Bear Bryant assistant Phil Cutchin led Oklahoma State to its first win over Oklahoma in 20 years, but failed to bring success to Stillwater, compiling a mark of 19–38–2.
 Cutchin was replaced by the OSU administration eager to see a winning product on the field.